SDINAHET/betty_install/README.md

 ## Step 3: Save the Configuration

-After adding the above lines to .nanorc, save the file by pressing:
+After adding the above lines to `.nanorc`, save the file by pressing:

-1. \`Ctrl + X\`
+1. `Ctrl + X`
-2. Then \`Y\` to confirm
+2. Then `Y` to confirm
-3. Press \`Enter\` to exit
+3. Press `Enter` to exit

 ## Step 4: Using Nano

-Now, every time you edit C code in \`nano\`, the editor will:
+Now, every time you edit C code in `nano`, the editor will:

-- Follow the Betty-compliant indentation rules (tab size = 8, convert tabs to spaces).
+- Follow the `Betty-compliant` indentation rules (tab size = 8, convert tabs to spaces).
-- Highlight C keywords, types, strings, and numbers.
+- `Highlight C keywords`, types, strings, and numbers.
-- Show line numbers and current column positions to help adhere to the 80-character limit.
+- `Show line numbers` and `current column positions` to help adhere to the `80-character limit`.

 ### Explanation of the configuration: